Police-Data-Accessibility-Project/data-source-identification/README.md

 2. Runs non-duplicate sources through the `HTML tag collector` for use in ML training
 3. Checks the hostnames against those of the agencies in the database

+## How to use
+1. If running from the command line, create a CSV containing a list of urls to be identified, one per line with at least a "url" column
+2. Run `python3 identifier_pipeline.py [url_file]`
+3. Results will be written in the same directory as results.csv
+4. If importing "identification_pipeline_main" function, it expects a dataframe as an argument and returns a resulting dataframe

 # Contributing